modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/31_scOrdersDetailVatRow.md

-The Orders Detail Vat Row is being used by the [scGetCart Snippet](../Snippets/scGetCart)  to display the VAT for an order
+The scOrdersDetailVatRow chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show the VAT totals on a specific order.

 ## Default scOrdersDetailVatRow chunk